 “We not interested in being a reserve league,” said Davidson.
 “Can we work with MLS to help their second-tier players?
 Sure.
 But not as a reserve league.”

-Indeed, throughout the day both Downs and Davidson sought to promote the accomplishments and vision of the NASL, a sound tact given that Traffic Sports Marketing, the financial backer behind the league, is a soccer marketing organization that sometimes directly competes with Soccer United Marketing (SUM), a private sponsorship company wholly owned by MLS.
+Indeed, throughout the day both Downs and Davidson sought to promote the accomplishments and vision of the NASL, a sound tactic given that Traffic Sports Marketing, the financial backer behind the league, is a soccer marketing organization that sometimes directly competes with Soccer United Marketing (SUM), a private sponsorship company wholly owned by MLS.

 “What I expected to get out of this today was to start educating the marketplace about what’s really going on in terms of the differences and relationships between MLS and NASL,” Davidson explained.
 “The reality is four of their last five [expansion] teams have come from our division.
 Do they owe us anything?
-I don’t know…that’s for someone else to decide.
+I don’t know … that’s for someone else to decide.
 Do we owe them anything?
-I’m proud of what second division did…we sent them four of our greatest teams.
+I’m proud of what second division did … we sent them four of our greatest teams.
 All those teams had 10, 15, 20 years of experience at second division.
 Right now is the next cycle for second division, the teams that have between three and seven years in the league.”

 Part of that next cycle is also expansion of the NASL, which currently comprises eight teams.
 While Abbott avoided any definitive statements about future MLS expansion, both Downs and Davidson were more bullish, telling Indyweek Sports that the NASL is poised to announce two expansion franchises within the next 30-45 days.
 The league has finalized contractual terms with one club and is in the latter stages of negotiations with the other.

 Neither Downs nor Davidson would presently disclose the identities of the expansion markets.
 However, Downs said one is an existing soccer club while the other is a startup franchise.
 Moreover, Davidson indicated one will be stationed in the western U.S. while the other will be located within the NASL’s current main geographic footprint.
-Davidson also said that NASL hopes to add two more clubs before the 2013 season, bringing the league total to 14.
+Davidson also said the NASL hopes to add two more clubs before the 2013 season, bringing the league total to 14.
 However, according to Downs, they will not include Ottawa, an already-announced NASL expansion franchise which Downs now says apparently will not begin league play until 2014.

-However, today was primarily a mechanism to generate fan buzz, reward investors and other government backers and garner media attention for the Carolina RailHawks two days before the team’s home opener this Saturday against the Atlanta Silverbacks.
+However, today was primarily a mechanism to generate fan buzz, reward investors and other government backers, and garner media attention for the Carolina RailHawks two days before the team’s home opener this Saturday against the Atlanta Silverbacks.
 And frankly, there’s nothing wrong with that.